From me to remote server

 # From remote server to me

-scp username@remote_server:/remote/directory/datafilet.txt my/directory/
+scp username@remote_server:/remote/directory/datafilet.txt my/directory/Screen

 Screen lets you open multiple windows in Unix.
 It also lets you run processes after you’ve logged off a remote server or lost connection for some reason.